Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Kitchen vastu direction south east requires specific appliance placement for functionality.

-• Pooja room vastu in new home prioritizes northeast but allows alternatives based on layout constraints.
+• Pooja room vastu in new home prioritises northeast but allows alternatives based on layout constraints.

 • Heavy furniture belongs against south and west walls, keeping north and east areas open.